Forricide/still-feel-alive/Chapter 12.md

 It doesn't take long to reach the city's center.

-There are more powerful people in one room than most people could meet in a lifetime.
-She doesn't recognize more than a small handful, but it's still somewhat intimidating.
-Men and women in violently-coloured costumes are talking animatedly.
+There are more powerful people in one room than most people meet in a lifetime.
+She doesn't recognize more than a small handful, the ones from television.
+All together, it's an intimidating display.
+Men and women in violently-coloured costumes talk animatedly.
 In the northern corner, a man with a gun almost as large as her body rests against a wall.
 Along the adjacent wall, gigantic four-legged monsters congregate around a girl with the visage of a dog as her face, scars along the length of her bare arms.

+Not a single person is smiling.
+The mood is almost oppressive.

-Overwhelming, to be so focused, when the people and sounds and smells are crushing her.
+It's overwhelming, to be paying attention, taking in so much information, when the people and sounds and smells are crushing her.
 She retreats, into herself.
 As deep as is safe.

-"That's what we have.
+When she comes out, finally: "That's what we have.
 I need to ask again: Are you sure you want to do this?"

-Another nod.
-She hardly remembers the first.
+Her head moves almost involuntarily, another nod.
+She barely remembers the first.

 Who's talking?